enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

     Where an Element supports HereDocs, the resulting ContentBlock (after interpretation, including interpolation) is valid for any type of Content Model (Inline, Nested, or Mixed).
-If, for example, the Element's Head is listed in `option:preserve`, the standard preserve transformations will be applied to assure 'preserve'-compliant HtmlOutput.
+If, for example, the Element's Head is listed in `option:preserve`, the ContentBlock is handled as-if Inline, and the standard preserve transformations will be applied to assure 'preserve'-compliant HtmlOutput.

     Any Textlines following the Line containing the Terminating HereDoc Delimiter is evaluated as part of the parent or ancestors of the Element